tuyenld/circuitlover/_posts/2020-12-11-connect-Pi-Zero-to-internet.md

 ![Window network sharing](/images/posts/pi/window-setting-sharing.png)

 1. Right click on NIC icon choose `Properties`, go to `Properties` one more and then `Sharing` tab.
-2. Check the `Allow Other Network Users to Connect Through This Computer’s Internet Connection` check box.
+2. Check the `Allow Other Network Users ... ` check box.
-3. Under `How networking connection`, choose the new NIC (i.e. `Ethernet 4` in my case)
+3. Under `Home networking connection`, choose the new NIC (i.e., `Ethernet 4` in my case)
 4. Click `OK`

 You will see a pop-up states that **Ethernet 4** IP address will be changed to `19.268.137.1`.
 That is why I used this IP address in the above `runme.sh` script.